 2. RPM (Red Hat Package Manager)

 This is the Linux Standard Base packing format and a base package management system created by RedHat.
 Being the underlying system, there are several front-end package management tools that you can use with it and but we shall only look at the best and that is:

 YUM (Yellowdog Updater, Modified)

-It is an open source and popular command line package manager that works as a interface for users to RPM.
+It is an open-source and popular command line package manager that works as an interface for users to RPM.
 You can compare it to APT under Debian Linux systems, it incorporates the common functionalities that APT has.
-You can get a clear understanding of YUM with examples from this how to guide:
+You can get a clear understanding of YUM with examples from this how-to guide: